oddluck/limnoria-plugins/Jeopardy/README.md

 pip install requests unidecode

-start --num (int) --cat (int) | optionally specify number of questions or category id
+start --num (int) --cat (int) | optionally specify number of questions or category ID

 categories | return a list of popular Jeopardy! categories and their IDs